GauravMishra28/dead-test-3122/README.md

-# Kickstarter Clone
+# kickstarter Clone

-Hello eveyone, My name is Gaurav Mishra and i have cloned "Kickstarter.com" in our constuct week at Masai School.
+Hello eveyone, My name is Gaurav Mishra and i have cloned "kickstarter.com" in our constuct week at Masai School.

 ## Features-